 Work completed so far includes:

-- successfully led bids to create a new pocket park in the Luton Millennium Green, in 2017.
-More than £40,000 was invested in creating an area of natural play, raised flower and vegetable beds, the planting of 30 orchard trees alongside new paths, fences and increased maintenance.
-Local volunteers have played an important role in keeping the site looking good
+- successfully led bids to create a new pocket park within the Luton Millennium Green.
+Over £40,000 has been invested in creating an area of natural play, raised flower and vegetable beds, the planting of 30 orchard trees alongside new paths, fences and increased maintenance.
+Local volunteers have played an important role in maintaining the site for everyone’s enjoyment

-- improvements to Vale Drive and Barnfield play areas in 2018
+- Vale Drive and Barnfield play areas have benefited from updates and improvements

-- installed fencing and inhibitors to stop unauthorised motorbike access at the main entrance points and more works to follow
+- fencing and inhibitors have been installed to stop unauthorised motorbike access at the main entrance points and more works will follow

-- an introductory meeting to the Friends of Horsted Valley took place on 25 January 2020 and over 20 people signed up to become Friends once established.
-After this a working group was formed that looked at memberships, committee members and next steps moving forward
+- an introductory meeting to the Friends of Horsted Valley took place earlier this year where over 20 people signed up to become Friends once established.
+After that a working group was formed that looked at memberships, committee members and next steps moving forward